 He also attended Stanford University's Executive Program in the Graduate School of Business.

 Mong is married to former Los Angeles Times reporter Diane Reischel.
-They have two adult children -- Eric, 28, graduated from medical school and begins his residency in neurosurgery; and Elizabeth, 25, received a master's degree from Brite School of Theology, and is a middle school special education teacher.
+They have two adult children – Eric is a neurosurgery resident; and Elizabeth received a master's degree from Brite School of Theology and is a middle school special education teacher.